The American Civil War Society (ACWS) is dedicated

 pitting brethren against brethren.
 The war is probably the most

-complex and socially controversial ever in our country's history.
+complex and socially controversial event in our country's history.

 The very issue of the meaning of the Declaration of Independence